NervanaSystems/ngraph/doc/sphinx/source/core/constructing-graphs/execute.rst

 or manually) in order to successfully execute a computation given complete shape information.

-The :ref:`second scenario <scenario_two>` involves the use of dynamic tensors.
-A :term:`dynamic tensor` is a tensor whose shape can change from one "iteration" to the next.
-When created, a framework :term:`bridge` might supply only *partial* shape information: it might be **all** the tensor dimensions, **some** of the tensor dimensions, or **none** of the tensor dimensions; furthermore, the rank of the tensor may be left unspecified.
-The "actual" shape of the tensor is not specified until some function writes some value to it.
-The actual shape can change when the value of the tensor is overwritten.
-It is the backend’s responsibility to set the actual shape.
-The :term:`model description` for the second scenario based on the :file:`partial_shape.cpp` code in the ``/doc/examples/dynamic_tensor`` directory, and it deconstructs the steps that must happen (either programmatically or manually) in order to successfully retreive shape data

 .. _scenario_one:

 Scenario One: Using Complete Shapes
 ===================================

-The nGraph :term:`IR` uses a strong, dynamic type system, including static shapes.
-This means that at compilation, every tensor (or, equivalently, every node output) in the graph is assigned **complete shape information**;
-that is, one and only one shape.
+The nGraph :abbr:`Intermediate Representation (IR)` uses a strong, dynamic type system, including static shapes.
+This means that at compilation, every tensor (or, equivalently, every node output) in the graph is assigned **complete shape information**; that is, one and only one shape.
 The static process by which this assignment takes place is called :term:`shape propagation`.

 A step-by-step example of how a framework might execute with complete shape information is provided here.
 For a step-by-step example using dynamic